gortonator/bsds-6650/assignments-2021/Assignment-2.md

 The basic abstraction that needs to be operated on by each thread is the channel.
 This means:

-In your servlet:
+In your servlet (or equivalent if not using a servlet):

 1. In the init() method, initialize the connection (this is the socket, so is slow)
 1. In the dopost(), create a channel and use that to publish to RabbitMQ.
 Close it at end of the request.

 This should work fine, although the [documentation](https://www.rabbitmq.com/api-guide.html#concurrency) say channels are meant to be long-lived and caution again churn.

-So a better solution would be to create a channel pool that shares a bunch of pre-created channels (in .init()) just like your Database connection pool.
+So a better solution would be to create a channel pool that shares a bunch of pre-created channels (in .init()) to form a connection pool.

 Roll your own is not too hard, but apache commons has a [generic pool implementation](http://commons.apache.org/proper/commons-pool/examples.html) that you could build on.

-On the consumer side, you probably want a multi-threaded consumer that just gets a message and writes to the database.
+On the consumer side, you probably want a multi-threaded consumer that just gets a message and writes to the hash map.
 In this case you can just create a channel per thread and all should be fine.

 There's an excellent write up that describes the complexities of multi-threaded RMQ clients [here](http://moi.vonos.net/bigdata/rabbitmq-threading/)